barthuijgen/factorio-mods/unlimited-resources/README.md

 ## Known issues

 Having refill enabled will cause lag spikes on the interval, this is likely to cause issues on multiplayer.
-Setting the time high is reccomended if you use it.
+Setting the time high is recommended if you use it.
 For this reason it is disabled by default, I am still looking for more multiplayer-friendly ways to handle refilling ore patches.

-# Changelog
+# Change log

 ### 1.0.8